gwexploratoryaudits/brla_explore/B2Audits/README.md

 `BRAVOLikeRiskTable = StoppingPercentilesMany(nBRAVOLike,RiskSchedBRAVOLike, risk_percentiles);`

-From the Scripts folder try scripts `B2BRAVOTestScript`, which does all of the above for *BRAVO*, and B2RiskScript which does it all for *BRAVO* and *BRAVOLike*.
+From the Scripts folder try in_readme_Part_1,  in_readme_Part_2 and in_readme_Part_3,  in order.
+The scripts perform all the above operations.
+You may also try scripts: `B2BRAVOTestScript`, which does all of the above for *BRAVO*, and B2RiskScript which does it all for *BRAVO* and *BRAVOLike*.
 See our results in the various pdf files in Tables/

 ## Log-Likelihood (Ignore if not curious)
 The *BRAVOLike* audit requires the computation of the ratio of hypergeometric probabilities for the stopping decision, see equation (5), [Risk-Limiting Bayesian Polling Audits for Two Candidate Elections](https://arxiv.org/abs/1902.00999), with beta = 0.
 Because hypergeometric probabilities can be very small for our values, and because we are really interested in the ratio (each probability is a likelihood, and the ratio is the likelihood ratio) we do not use hypergeometric probability functions.